ElMassimo/vite_ruby/docs/config/index.md

   build: { sourcemap: false },
 ```

-## Emptying the Dist Dir 📦
+## Emptying the Output Dir 📦

-Another notable difference with Vite.js config defaults, is that <kbd>[emptyOutDir]</kbd>
+Another difference with Vite's defaults, is that <kbd>[emptyOutDir]</kbd>
-is disabled in production to provide better support for deployments that don't use a CDN,
+is disabled in production mode to provide better support for deployments that
+don't use a CDN.

-to preserve assets from previous builds upon deployment in order to avoid downtime.
+Keeping assets from previous builds helps to prevent downtime when deploying in the same host.

 You may override this behavior manually: